Noklle/bellboy-electron/README.md

 1. Click on the green button near the top of the page that says code, and click "Download ZIP".
 2. Unzip the folder to wherever you'd like.
 3. Open the unzipped folder, click on the address bar, and type "cmd".
 This will open command prompt.
 4. Type "npm install".
-This will install all the dependencies for the app, which you'll need
+This will install all the dependencies for the app, which you'll need.
+This may take upwards of a couple minutes.
 5. Go to your Sentral page and export your timetable as an .ics file.
 6. Place it inside the "timetables" folder inside the app directory, making sure it is named "my_timetable.ics".